Emergencies

 Serious Cases

 If your child is very sick or badly injured, call 119 for an ambulance at any time, day or night.
 Refer to our Ambulance page for more details.
 Ambulances in big cities will arrive in five minutes on average and are free of charge.
-If you need JHI assistance for calling an ambulance 2,200 yen fee is charged for translation help (Members are prioritized and free of charge for emergency assistance.
-After 17:00, weekends and holidays are members service only).

 Does my child need an emergency medical treatment?